Skip to content

 Guided group tours last approximately one hour and explore the museum’s permanent collection and special exhibitions through interactive discussions and activities.
 Artist educators work closely with teachers and group leaders prior to their museum visit to craft an engaging gallery experience examining Warhol’s art, life, and legacy and relevant social and cultural issues.
 Tours can be adapted to meet the specific learning needs and goals of each group.

-Group admission plus $50 artist educator fee per fifteen people.
-Two chaperones per fifteen students are free.
+Two chaperones per twenty students are free.

 • Andy Warhol’s Life and Times: This basic tour introduces Warhol’s biography and explores highlights of the museum’s permanent collection, including works of art, film, and archival objects.